felifluid/bachelorarbeit/thesis/chapters/background.typ

 The $zeta$-grid is commonly normalized to $[0,1]$.
 However this mapping is not generally continuous, as will be explained in @sec:background:hamada:periodicity.

-For easier understanding of how toroidal and hamadian coordinates are transformed, Figure @fig:hamda:x[] & @fig:hamda:phi[] show side by side comparisons of $psi="const"$ and $phi="const"$ surfaces respectively.
+For easier understanding of how toroidal and Hamadian coordinates are transformed, Figure @fig:hamda:x[] & @fig:hamda:phi[] show side by side comparisons of $psi="const"$ and $phi="const"$ surfaces respectively.

 #include "../../figs/hamada/psi_const/fig.typ"